-e-Oscar is Used by the Credit Bureaus to Handle Credit Reporting Disputes
+e-Oscar — Credit Bureaus Use to Handle Credit Disputes

 The e-Oscar method of investigating credit disputes may be the reason your credit dispute was verified as being accurate when you are positive a mistake has occurred.
 Credit reporting agencies (CRAs) have created an automated computerized system of dealing with credit disputes.